rossmichaelyoung/security-game-project/GameFunctionality/README_Alicia.txt

 GameEffects.java -
 	includes functions for the functionality of the game itself

+DictionaryAttackPasswordCracker.java -
+    make sure to unzip the rockyou.txt.zip file before running this program also make sure not to add rockyou.txt to git

 Notes:
 Feel free to add things and move stuff around, I recently created them so some things may be better placed elsewhere